 - Public Works and Government Services Canada provides OCOL with an employee pay administration service to capture all pay transactions.

-During 2013-14, the Office of the Commissioner of Official Languages completed design and operating effectiveness testing in various key control areas.
-A new ongoing monitoring plan was developed.
+During 2015–2016, the Office of the Commissioner of Official Languages completed design and operating effectiveness testing in various key control areas.

 3.1 Design effectiveness testing of key controls